hafeedumustafa/ThePredestinedBoy/README.md

 2D game developed in the unity game engine.
-About a boy who adventures against nature and has to defeat an underground monster.
+About a boy who adventures against nature and has to defeat an underground beast.
 Completion: 75%